raj-1411/IndianArms-ObjDetection-Classification/README.md

 ### Model Development and Training

--- Models ranging from YoLoV8 to YoLo11 were tested on the 5 folds with varied data augmentation configs.
+-- Models ranging from YoLoV8 to YoLoV11 were tested on the 5 folds with varied data augmentation configs.
 After careful fold-wise inspection through the hyperparameter search spaces (warm-up epoch, close_mosaic, freeze_params, etc,.)
-##### _YoLo11_ _fold4_ yield the best performing model
+##### _YoLoV11_ _fold4_ yielded the best performing model

 Metrics
 --